It was nothing, really.

 People looking, but we didn’t see.

-You sat down table from me at the café.
+You sat down table from me in the cafeteria.

 I was talking to others,